burhanemirkeles/sudoku_solver/README.md

 # sudoku_solver
 Trying to solve sudoku with python.

-I tried to implement a basic GUI with using Tkinter.
+I implemented a basic GUI with using Tkinter.

 Trying to implement a backtracking algorithm to solve sudoku.